 Universidad Adolfo Ibáñez

 Universidad Adolfo Ibáñez is an AACSB accredited university which originated from the Business School of Valparaiso in 1953.
 Since then its faculties have expanded to cover areas of study such as Commercial and Civil Industrial Engineering, Law, Journalism, Psychology, History, Literature, and Government.
 The UAI was recently bestowed a "Triple Crown" award, which is in reason to its accreditation by the Association to Advanced Collegiate Schools of Business (AACSB), the EuropeanQuality Improvement System (EQUIS) and the Association of MBA's (AMBA).
 The UAI is in the 1% of Business Schools in the world who have received this title.
 The UAI also holds the Chilean National Commission of Accreditation (CNAP) which is recognized by the Chilean Ministry of Education (Mineduc) and Superior Education Council (Consejo Superior de Educación).
 The UAI has an enrollment of more than 7,000 students among its campuses, and offers undergraduate and graduate degrees.
 The campus also boasts facilities for playing tennis, soccer, volleyball, rugby, basketball, swimming, and weight training.

 Our programs at the Universidad Adolfo Ibáñez

-ELAP students will attend one of the two universities if they are participating in an ISA program in conjunction with their ELAP program:
+Participants will attend one of the following universities if they are participating in an ISA program in conjunction with their service-learning program:

 Students participating in an ISA academic program and service-learning during the semester will work 5-10 hours per week at a local host organization while attending classes at the host university.
 The service-learning placement will begin 1-2 weeks after the first week of classes and end the week prior to final exams.

-Select ELAP placements are eligible for academic credit.
-Participants can earn 1-6 credits based on the number of contact hours accrued at the host organization and successful completion of the ELAP Portfolio.
+Participants can earn 1-6 credits based on the number of contact hours accrued at the host organization and successful completion of the Portfolio.
 Visit the Academic Credit page of the ISA Service-Learning website for more information.